Skip to Main Content

 • Most mortgage lenders require homeowners to purchase home insurance.

-• Standard, or HO-3 home insurance policies cover damage to your home’s structure, other structures on your property and your personal belongings, as well your liability as a homeowner and the cost for things like food and a hotel if you have to move out after a covered claim.
+• Standard HO-3 home insurance policies cover damage to your home’s structure, other structures on your property and your personal belongings, as well your liability as a homeowner and the cost for things like food and a hotel if you are displaced after a covered loss.

 Compare home insurance rates